Agentic OS.

 Multi-agent builds

-An agent system that handles multi-step work end-to-end: planning, execution, review, hand-off.
-Specialized agents instead of one giant prompt.
-Built on Claude + MCP, deployed on the infrastructure you already pay for.
+An agent system that handles multi-step work end to end: planning, execution, review and hand-off.
+Specialized agents instead of one giant prompt, built on Claude and deployed on infrastructure you already pay for.

-• Production observability, you can see what each agent did, why, and what it cost
+• A log of what each agent did, why, and what it cost

 02